 House of Mews is a cat adoption sanctuary that functions as a branch of a non-profit called Puddy Tat Protectors, Inc. The founder of Puddy Tat Protectors, Elain Harvey, is the only full-time staff member at House of Mews.

 You are welcome to sit and play with them as long as you want.
-House of Mews provides toys for you to play with the cats, and you can also find information about all of the cats inside.
-It’s a little stinky in the building, because there are 50 cats living there at any given time, but totally worth it.
-If you ask a volunteer to let you in and quickly sanitize your hands, you’re able to enter the “kitten room” which is a blocked off section where the baby cats live.
+House of Mews provides toys for you to play with the resident felines, and you can also find information about all of the cats inside.
+It’s a little stinky in the building because there are 50 cats living there at any given time, but it’s totally worth it.
+If you ask a volunteer to let you in and quickly sanitize your hands, you’re able to enter the “kitten room” which is a blocked-off section where the baby cats live.

 House of Mews has existed in this Memphis neighborhood for over 20 years, and is a favorite place of locals to stop in and de-stress a bit.
-There are plenty of great coffee shops within walking distance - so grab a latte and head over to pet some cats.
+There are plenty of great coffee shops within walking distance, so grab a latte and head over to pet some cats.